reepy/dell-fan-ctl/README.md

 # Dell fan controller for TrueNAS
-A work in progress for controlling Dell PowerEdge fan noise
+A work in progress for controlling Dell PowerEdge fan noise on TrueNAS.

 ## What's the fan algorithm

-Rather than hardcoded increments, use a curve based on a temperature range and acceptable fan speed.
+Rather than hardcoded increments, use a ratio based on a temperature range and acceptable fan speed.

 ## How to install it

-1. You'll need a server running Linux or some other flavour of Unix somewhere on your network.
-This is setup for TrueNAS Core.
+1. You'll need a TrueNAS server.
+It will also work on other flavours, but it assumes zsh and TrueNAS.
 1. Enable IMPI control and setup a user in iDrac.
-1. Clone this repo somewhere.
+1. Clone this repo to a pool/dataset.
 1. Update `settings.sh`.
 1. Run `dellfanctl.sh` via cron every 30 seconds `` @todo fill this out